gloryofrobots/arza/README.md

 )
 ```

-Name binding can be done only inside *let-in* statement, I believe it pushes programmer to good code quality
+Name binding can be done only inside *let-in* statement, I believe it pushes programmer to the path of using
+smaller functions and patterm matching wherever it's possible

 ```
 fun f(x,y) =
     let z = x + y